- Adult Baby

 You cannot be diagnosed with a fetish (or a paraphilia) unless you show two symptoms:

-The overall criteria for DSM-IV-TR are pretty similar, but instead involves the use of non-living objects that are not designed for sexual stimulation for sexual arousal or satisfaction.* Unusual sexual fantasies, drives or behavior occur over a time span of at least six months.
+* Unusual sexual fantasies, drives or behavior occur over a time span of at least six months.
 Sometimes unusual sexual fantasies occur and vanish by themselves; in this case any medical treatment is not necessary.

 * The affected person, their object or another person experience impairment or distress in multiple functional areas.
 Functional area refers to different aspects of life such as private social contacts, job, etc. It is sufficient for the diagnosis if one of the participants is being hurt or mistreated in any other way.